DEAMJAVA/PyBot/README.md

 > breaking the bot or breaking your features in bot updates
 >
 > This also gives the dev build rather than a release version

+This project is licensed under the Apache License 2.0 — see the [LICENSE](./LICENSE) file for details.

 Copyright 2025 DEAMJAVA